Dawn of Ashes: Industrial/melodic black metal phase

 Prior to their departure from Metal Blade Records, Dawn of Ashes released the EP Farewell to the Flesh, a release that saw a return of DoA's early electronic elements.
 Shortly following the release saw Othuum and Volkar Kael leave the band over creative differences.
 There was no rancour in the split, with Othuum and Volker confirming this.
 Bathory's response saw the confirmation of Rayne staying on as a band member whilst simultaneously announcing a return to sole proprietorship over Dawn of Ashes' future creative direction.

 Dawn of Ashes also took the time to record another music video for the track "Fuck Like You're in Hell" - again demonstrating Kristof Bathory's creative and horrifying vision and once more executed by Bahemoth.

 With the addition of a new guitarist Syrus in 2012 and working with industrial music legend Chris Vrenna producing (who coincidentally also produced tracks for Mortiis), Dawn of Ashes recorded a substantial amount of material culminating in the 2013 release Anathema to critical review.
 Anathema features a "rebuild" of one of DoA's older dark electronic tracks "Torture Device, The Final Formula for Torment", and guest vocals from fellow electronic artists Nero Bellum (Psyclon Nine) and Gary Zon (Dismantled).

 The release of the album saw the creation of a new music video (featuring Nero Bellum) for the track "Poisoning the Steps of Babel", again executed by Bahemoth and a tour "The Hellions of Hollywood", with Dawn of Ashes and Psyclon Nine co-headlining.
 Touring from late August to early October, including performing at the VampireFreaks event Triton Festival in New York City, the band returned to Los Angeles to record new material.

 2013 also saw the beginnings of references to the "Judas Breed", part of the title to the track "Insidious (of the Judas Breed)" from Anathema.
 This title formerly had since gone on to become the name of the collective of Dawn of Ashes fans and was used by Kristof Bathory to address Dawn of Ashes fandom.

 Bathory expressed his satisfaction with Anathemas sound and has indicated that he would like to continue to reconcile his love for electronic and metal based music into future Dawn of Ashes material.

-Band Break Up
+Break-up and return

 On December 28, 2013 the band announced via their Facebook, that the "Enter the Vortex" Tour would be the band's final tour, and after the conclusion of the tour, the band would be breaking up.